-It is important to note that standards higher than many of these recommended minimum standards may need to be achieved if:
+It is important to note that standards higher than many of these recommended minimum standards may need to be achieved if.
+For example:

-- new dwellings are to meet the target carbon dioxide emission rate (TER) and primary energy target (TPER) calculated under standard 6.1 using SAP1 - systems are to comply with voluntary standards or incetive schemes, such as the Microgeneration Certification Scheme standards2. - products are to be recognised as renewable technologies under the Renewable Energy Directive.
+- new dwellings are to meet the target carbon dioxide emission rate (TER) and target delivered energy rate (TDER) calculated under standard 6.1 using SAP1; or - systems are to comply with voluntary standards or incentive schemes, such as the Microgeneration Certification Scheme standards2.